Creative Marketing Solutions: Fresh, Effective Strategies for Attracting Clients and Customers from Marcia Yudkin

 Webinars have numerous disadvantages in comparison to teleseminars:

 • Increased preparation time.
 For a webinar, you need to prepare visuals as well as what you'll say.
 Generally there is a Powerpoint-style accompaniment to the talking that must be organized, written and polished ahead of time.
-If you use photographs or other graphics instead of bulleted summaries of your points, those still must be prepared.
-The recommended guideline is about one slide per one minute of presentation.
-That means 60 slides are needed for a one-hour webinar, or a bit fewer if you’re planning a question-and-answer session at the end.
-For me, webinars take five to ten times as much preparation time as teleseminars.
+If you use photographs or other graphics instead of bulleted summaries of your points, those must be created beforehand.

 • Added costs.
 Webinars require a reliable hosting service that you need to pay for.
 Some high-quality teleseminar vendors, however, are free.